Back to news page

 In this segment, output is expected to grow from 45 planes per month in the final quarter of this year to what Airbus calls a “firm rate” of 64 by the second quarter of 2023.
 The company also wants suppliers to be prepared for a pace of 70 per month at the start of 2024, rising to as much as 75 by the following year, although there is more uncertainty around these estimates the further out they go.

-Yet, there is one certainty that OEMs, MROs, and USM players can 100 percent rely on — and hopefully plan for.
+Yet, there is one certainty that OEMs, MROs, aviation suppliers, and USM players can 100 percent rely on — and hopefully plan for.
 As flying re-starts, airlines will be laser-focused on lower material costs.
 With USM an increasingly acceptable lower cost alternative to new OEM parts, demand in that market should be expected to be very strong.
 This may necessitate securing the right partnerships now to meet the inevitable future demand.
 In the near term, the importance of being a “smart buyer” or “smart seller” and having the necessary technical expertise will never be higher.